 Since gases may leak past the piston to the bonnet, the bonnet of piston-type valves must be vented in a safe manner.

 Note that the vent on the valve bonnet should not be piped back into the flare header as its performance will then be the same as a conventional valve.

-However, even when using balanced type valves, when back pressure reaches 30% of set pressure, capacity of the valve for vapors and gases starts to fall below the theoretical capacity.
-With liquids, the capacity reduction starts at 15% of set pressure.
-The fall-off in valve capacity depends also on overpressure, type and make of valve used
+However, even when using balanced-type valves, when back pressure reaches 30% of the set pressure, the capacity of the valve for vapors and gases starts to fall below the theoretical capacity.
+With liquids, the capacity reduction starts at 15% of the set pressure.
+The fall-off in valve capacity depends also on overpressure, type, and make of valve used